Vichhean-Sombath/ScholarisAPI/README.md

 ## Overview

-Scholaris is a Node.js/Express REST API that powers the Scholaris ecosystem.
+Scholaris is the backend of a MERN-stack school management platform — a Node.js/Express REST API backed by MongoDB that powers the Scholaris ecosystem.
 It provides role-based authentication and all core domain services for administrators, teachers, and students, including enrollment, scheduling, attendance, grading, invoicing, payments, certificates, and lesson resources.

 ## Features